elliotherriman/website/_posts/2018-04-11-meaningful-choices-adjacent.markdown

 I want to be very, very clear on this.
 I have no intention of criticising Telltale Games, or any of their writers, past or present, for failing to meet audience expectations, regardless of where those expectations came from.
 What the Mass Effect trilogy managed with Kaidan and Ashley simply isn't realistic for an independent studio operating on a fraction of Bioware's budget.
 To actually provide the kind of branching narratives that players expect from Telltale would be almost impossible with their resources, and I have no doubt they've known this for longer than the rest of us.

 No, I'm here to offer a defense of Telltale Games.
 Of how this studio overcame practical and financial limitations to consistently deliver games with choices that _feel_ meaningful, even if they aren't.
 It's all a lie, of course, but it's a lie for our own enjoyment, and by the time we've seen behind the curtain, the credits have long since rolled.
-Telltale Games must know we'll figure out their trick, but they're still pulling it, because the illusion of player choice doesn't have to hold up through your second playthrough – it just has to last through your first.
+Telltale Games must know we'll figure out their trick, but they're still pulling it, because the illusion of player choice doesn't have to hold up through your second playthrough.
+It just has to last through your first.

 ---